thinkle12/pyproteininference/docs/supplementary.md

 The Heuristic Algorithm contains multiple steps listed below:

+The heuristic is a conservative algorithm that attempts to select a method that is not over or under reporting protein IDs based on all four inference methods executed.
+Empirical thresholds are set for Parsimony and Peptide Centric (lower threshold) as well as for Inclusion and Exclusion (upper threshold) which helps guide the decision making process for selecting a recommended method.
+These thresholds are separate for Inclusion and Exclusion because thess two algorithms typically over report Protein IDs (Inclusion) or under report Protein IDs (Exclusion).

 1. First each of the four main inference methods is executed.
 2. A finite number (100) of false discovery rates are genereted within the range `[0, fdr_threshold]` by increments of `fdr_threshold * 0.01`. `fdr_threshold` is typically set to `0.05`.
 3. We loop over each FDR and the following is done at each specified FDR: